JeffersonLab/clas12alignment/dc/README.md

   * maven
 * Data:
   * Straight-track data (both solenoid and torus should be off) with electron tracks in the forward detector.
   * Reconstructed files from the data above, processed with nominal geometry (variation: default) and with individual shifts or rotations in xyz for each of the DC regions.
 The latter amount to a total of 3 regions x (3 shifts + 3 rotations) = 18 sets.
 See clas12alignment/dc/original_scripts_and_docs/CLAS12___DC_Alignment_Github_Tutorial.pdf for the CCDB variations.
-Note that rotations in x and z can be skipped because they are not supported by the current tracking algorithm.

 ### Build and run
 Clone this repository and checkout the dcDev2 branch: